sfeir-open-source/sfeir-school-rxjs/exercises/react-chat/README.md

 ### Display messages
 1. Create the `messages$` observable using the constructor `new Observable(...)` that listens to the event `new-message` sent by the server.

-2. In the function `susbscribeToMessages`, subscribe to the observable `messages$` and add the new message to the message list.
+2. In the function `subscribeToMessages`, subscribe to the observable `messages$` and add the new message to the message list.

 #### Tips
 * The server's reponse looks like this : `{ author: "string", content: "string", time: "string" }`